-Note: Anyone who has taken an overdose or tried to kill themself needs an urgent assessment by a doctor as soon as possible, even if they look OK.
+Note: Anyone who has taken an overdose or attempted suicide needs an urgent assessment by a doctor as soon as possible, even if they look OK.
 Usually, this means an examination at the nearest emergency department (also known as A&E).
-If you are unsure whether the young person was suicidal or not, it is best to act cautiously and take them to hospital.
+If you are unsure whether the person was suicidal or not, it is best to act cautiously and take them to hospital.
 With overdose, the harmful effects can sometimes be delayed, and treatment with medication may be needed.
 Paracetamol is the most common medicine taken as an overdose in Britain.
 It can cause serious liver damage, and each year this leads to many deaths.
 Even small overdoses can sometimes be fatal.

 How can I help someone that self-harms?

-Notice when the young person seems upset, withdrawn or irritable.
+Notice when someone seems upset, withdrawn or irritable.
 Self-injury is often kept secret but there may be clues, such as refusing to wear short sleeves or to take off clothing for sports.

 Encourage them to talk about their worries and take them seriously.
 Show them you care by listening, offer sympathy and understanding, and help them to solve any problems.